Styyx1/Ruvaak-Readme/README.md

 ## Changelog

-For see what changes happened in each version please refer to the [Changelog](https://github.com/chri3i/Ruvaak-Readme/blob/main/Changelog.md).
+For see what changes happened in each version please refer to the [Changelog](https://github.com/Styyx1/Ruvaak-Readme/blob/Update-4.0/Changelog.md).
 Please note that after a major version update (x.0.0), the changelog might not cover every change.

-## I want to support your work!

-I have a [Patreon](https://www.patreon.com/Styyx) but please, consider donating to [Wabbajack](https://www.patreon.com/user/overview?u=11907933) too!

 ## Credits and Thanks